vmikk/GSMc-Fungi.github.io/docs/Collaboration.md

-## Collaborators
+## Collaboration options

-Would you like to be a collaborator?
-Here's how you can be.
+If you would like to contribute to the work of the Global Soil Mycobiome consortium, here's a video tutorial on how to collect soil samples.

 <iframe
     width="640"